Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 information security measures including a documented Information Security

 and cyber liability insurance coverage that is consistent with applicable OCC policies, procedures,

 standards, guidelines; and municipal, state, and federal laws, rules, and

 regulations.
-Third party service providers are required to complete OCC's Third Party Vendor Assessment Questionnaire that must be reviewed and approved by the IT Department prior to the execution of any contract or agreement for software, hosting, or other technology related services.
+Third party service providers are required to complete OCC's Third Party Vendor Assessment Questionnaire that must be reviewed and approved by ITS prior to the execution of any contract or agreement for software, hosting, or other technology related services.
 Access to OCC computing resources by third parties, including contractors and vendors, is temporary in nature and must be requested through the use of the Provisional Computer Access Request Form; such users are expected to be aware of and comply with the provisions of this policy.

 VII.
-Administrative Data Owners
+Administrative Data Stewards